Head To Head: Yamaha Wolverine RMAX 1000 vs Polaris General XP 1000 Hot

 4 Wheel Drive- Tie

-Both of these 4WD systems differently, but both work effectively making it impossible to really say one is better than the other.
+Both of these 4WD systems work differently, but both work effectively making it impossible to really say one is better than the other.
 The RMAX 4WD system is called OnCommand and allows the driver to choose 2WD, 4WD-limited-slip front diff, and 4WD-diff-lock via rotating knob.
 It does allow the driver to choose when he or she wants what.
 The General uses Polaris On-Demand All-Wheel-Drive (AWD) system which allows the driver to choose between 2WD and AWD.
 When the rocker switch is set to AWD, if a rear tire slips a small amount, the front wheels “lock” and power is sent to both front wheels equally.
 This is the same as 4WD diff-lock.
 The Polaris system does it all automatically when needed and then goes back to 2WD.
 The Yamaha system allows the driver to choose.
 Which is better?
 It is truly a personal preference.
 We have used both extensively, and they both work very well on any and all terrain.

 Sat-Nav Ride Command-Adventure Pro